karuppiah7890/vault-policy-restore/README.md

 We just have `root` and `default` policies and they can't be deleted.
 So, let's move on

-Note: By the way, as mentioned before `root` policy cannot be updated or changed too, and as we can see from the output above, `root` policy cannot be deleted too.
-But - `default` policy can be updated or changed.
-We'll see that in a moment as the Vault Policy Backup JSON file has `default` policy defined in it ;) :)
+Note: By the way, as mentioned before `root` Vault Policy cannot be updated or changed too, and as we can see from the output above, `root` Vault Policy cannot be deleted too.
+But - `default` Vault Policy can be updated or changed.
+We'll see that in a moment as the Vault Policies Backup JSON file has `default` Vault Policy defined in it ;) :)

 Let's run the `vault-policy-restore` command now :D